GaijinEntertainment/daScript/doc/source/stdlib/coroutines.rst

         yield t

 The idea is that coroutine or generator can continuesly yield from another sub-coroutine or generator.

-.. _call-macro-coroutines-co_continue:

-.. das:attribute:: co_continue

-This macro converts co_continue to yield true.
-The idea is that coroutine without specified type is underneath a coroutine which yields bool.
-That way co_continue() does not distract from the fact that it is a generator<bool>.

 ++++++++++++++++++++++++++++++
 Top level coroutine evaluation